2016 Most Powerful Brokerage Firms

 The dynamics are a bit different on the lease side of the equation.
 Absorption of commercial space has been much slower and steadier than pricing in the recovery, and lease activity is likely to continue to improve this year.
 Employment growth—particularly among the office-using segment—should translate into increased demand for commercial space.
 Meanwhile, growth in the prime renter age group and rising levels of worker participation should produce another banner year for household formations, which is good for multifamily.

-The CPE-MHN ranking of the Top Brokerage Firms is a weighted formula based on a variety of factors (only a few of which are specified on this page), including firm performance in 2015 and over time, overall and based on more specific factors like investment sales and leasing activity.
+The CPE-MHN ranking of the Most Powerful Brokerage Firms is a weighted formula based on a variety of factors (only a few of which are specified on this page), including firm performance in 2015 and over time, overall and based on more specific factors like investment sales and leasing activity.
 Total volume is important, but so is multi-year growth.
 And while some firms have a strong following in a property sector, others have demonstrated leadership in LEED buildings and services or other areas.
 The ranking represents what we feel is a logical balance between growth and market share.

 To be included in upcoming surveys, email Samantha Goldberg at email@example.com.